 Are SBA 7(a) Loans Available for Franchises?

-Borrowers Can Use the SBA Franchise Directory to Determine if a Franchise is Eligible
+Use the SBA Franchise Directory to Determine Eligibility

 In general, franchisors that seek to retain significant management rights, operational control, or profits from their franchisees are not eligible.
-According to the SBA, the “franchisee must have the right to profit from efforts commensurate with ownership,” so, in essence, the SBA must believe that the franchise agreement is fair before a franchise makes it onto their directory.
+According to the SBA, the “franchisee must have the right to profit from efforts commensurate with ownership.”

 Are SBA 7(a) Loans a Good Source of Funding for Franchises?